ellttdave/athlete-performance-platform-showcase/docs/RAG_IMPLEMENTATION.md

 **Important Distinction:**
 - **RAG System**: Used for general knowledge, research articles, best practices, and contextual explanations
-- **PostgreSQL NormativeData Table**: Used for structured percentile data (deterministic queries)
+- **PostgreSQL StructuredData Table**: Used for precise numeric/reference data (deterministic queries)

 **Why This Architecture:**
-- RAG is probabilistic and may not reliably retrieve exact percentile values
+- RAG is probabilistic and may not reliably retrieve exact numeric values
-- Structured database provides deterministic, fast queries for percentile calculations
+- Structured database provides deterministic, fast queries for precise data calculations
 - Best of both worlds: RAG for context, database for precision

 ### Document Updates